nfreq/whoopnet/README.md

 </div>

 ___

-Whoopnet transforms standard FPV drones into an autonomous vehicle by harnessing off-board neural networks that process raw visual and inertial data and output RC flight commands.
+Whoopnet enables FPV drones to operate autonomously by leveraging offboard neural networks.
+It facilitates the processing of raw visual and inertial data while providing the interface to deliver RC flight commands for AI-driven control.

 While compatible with any unmodified FPV multirotor that supports ELRS, HDZero and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing offboard compute capabilities to enable AI-driven autonomous software.